lucyrose93/node-shell-workshop/LESSON1.md

-# Lesson 1
+## Lesson 1 - Writing your own shell script

+_Please clone this repo and go into the lesson-1 folder in your terminal.
+The relevant files for this lesson are there._

-## Introduction
+### Introduction

 It's important to realise that, in giving you access to the file system and network, node can be used for more than just creating web servers.
 In this series of lessons we are going to use some of node's features to do some shell scripting!

 A shell script is a program designed to be run by the Unix shell.
 Typical operations performed by shell scripts include file manipulation, program execution, and printing text.

 You've likely come across some typical shell commands already.
 Have you used `cat`, `ls`, or `grep` in your terminal before?
-To start off today, we're going to implement our own versions of these commands using javascript.
+To start off today, you're going to implement your own version of the `cat` command using javascript.

-### Getting started

-Clone this repo and go into the lesson-1 folder in your terminal.
-The relevant files for today are there.

 From your terminal if you want to execute a javascript program you've written you can use the following command: